NikosDelijohn/ksa/README.md

 C_2 = G_2 + P_2G_1 + P_1P_2G_0
 $$

-In the figure above, each circle for the levels k 1 to 3 represents a dot operator (see [α] for more info).
+In the figure above, each circle for the levels k=1 up to k=3 represents a dot operator (see [α] for more info).
 However, the dot operators come in two variants (colored in green/yellow).
 The green variant produces a G and a P value, with inputs comming directly from the previous level (k-1).
 The yellow variant produces only a G value and marks the completion of the computation of the respective carry bit $i$.

 In a n-bit KSA, with $log_2(n) = k$ levels, **for each level** we have: